JOIN the largest festival ever in Silicon Valley celebrating the entrepreneurial spirit.

 Rainforest Architects and Makers Reception hosted by T2Venture Creation.
 This is a private reception for certificated Rainforest Architects and Makers.

 Tuesday, February 17

 Inventing Tomorrow's Manufacturing

-A Foresight Engineering series hosted in partnership by Innovation Leadership Board, Lux Research, and Stanford’s Strategic Foresight & Innovation program.
+A Foresight Engineering series hosted in partnership by Innovation Leadership Board, Lux Research, and Stanford’s Strategic Foresight & Innovation.

 A new era of manufacturing has emerged due to fast advances in 3-D printing, the maker movement, and more.
 This half-day workshop will be a fast-paced, hands-on introduction to understanding the topic.
 You will hear the latest research from the field, and then build prototypes using several tools from the Strategic Foresight Framework™.
 Limited enrollment, so apply quickly.

-- Hosts: Stanford’s Foresight & Innovation program, Innovation Leadership Board, Lux Research
+- Hosts: Stanford’s Strategic Foresight & Innovation, Innovation Leadership Board, Lux Research

 - Tickets: Free, pre-register at http://innovation.io/giwevent2015 due to limited seats